lukemelas/unsupervised-image-segmentation/README.md

 data_gen.kwargs.batch_size=1 \
 data_gen.kwargs.generation_batch_size=128
 ```
 This will generate 1 million image-label pairs and save them to `YOUR_OUTPUT_DIR/images`.
 Note that `YOUR_OUTPUT_DIR` should be an _absolute path_, not a relative one, because Hydra changes the working directory.
 You may also want to tune the `generation_batch_size` to maximize GPU utilization on your machine.
+It takes around 3-4 hours to generate 1 million images on a single V100 GPU.

 Once you have generated data, you can train a segmentation model:
 ```bash